161chihuahuas/cv/index.md

 ### Senior Engineering Manager **2022-2023**
 #### Spruce Systems

 Acted as a technical advisor and engineering manager to a team of six engineers responsible for Sign-in-with-Ethereum (SIWE).
-Established testing practices and co-developed the product roadmap.
+Established testing practices and security best practices.

 ### Senior Engineering Manager **2020-2022**
 #### Eaze